 Raw video footage is a very daunting thing, indeed.
 It exists in folders with names like “Card 1” and with nondescript file names like “IMG_4067.mov” that give you no clue as to what content is in it, unless you shot it yourself.
-It would only be useful to someone if you plan on reviewing and editing the all 10 hours of footage yourself.
+You will have to sift through hundreds of clips from multiple cards and cameras.
+Audio is also completely seperate and in multiple clips from multiple sources.
+It would only be useful to someone if you plan on reviewing and editing the all of footage yourself.
 Most don’t.
 The fact is most people don’t have the time to deal with this massive project.
-For a professional editor it will take at least 16 hours to edit a wedding, but it can easily creep upwards of 24 hours depending on the event or client.
+For a professional editor it will take at least 26 hours to edit a wedding, but it can easily creep upwards of 40 hours depending on the event or client.
 Needless to say, it would take someone who was not a pro a lot longer and most likely would not be as good of a product.

 Video editing is very hard on your computer.
 Part of what make s a pro editor fast is the investment they have made to get the best gear they can possibly get to make the process go smoothly, and that includes some serious computer horsepower.
 Not to mention the cost of storage.
 A wedding film that is not backed up is one power surge away from getting erased.
 At D&P Multimedia we back up everyone’s wedding… Twice.